Notice: This page requires JavaScript to function properly.

 Meanwhile, in this strategy, the weight of each asset is proportional to its market capitalization, which is the company's total value and calculated by multiplying the stock price by the number of outstanding shares.

-To be more exact - each weight is computed as market capitalization of the corresponding asset over the sum of all asset's capitalizations into portfolio.
+Specifically, each weight is calculated as the market capitalization of the individual asset divided by the total market capitalization of all assets in the portfolio.

 Here is a code example for this case, where as a portfolio we have set of stock shares for such companies as Apple, Meta and Amazon, and market capitalization is specified in trillions of USD: